How Does Rebounding Improve Eyesight?

 Think trampolines are just for kids?
 Not quite.
 Rebounding on mini trampolines — or rebounder trampolines, as they’re often called — is being talked about as a quirky way to boost eye health.

-Rebounding and Eye Health: What the Science Says
+Rebounding and Eye Health: The Claims vs. Evidence

 The Claims and Theories

-Rebounding has a big fan base.
-Supporters claim the gentle bouncing helps the eyes by sending more oxygen and nutrients where they’re needed.
-It’s said to relax tired eyes and even strengthen the tiny muscles that help us focus.
+Supporters sometimes claim the gentle bouncing helps the eyes by sending more oxygen and nutrients where they’re needed, or even by exercising the tiny muscles that focus our vision.

 A Closer Look at the Evidence